 How to Fix Warped Windows

 Warped windows can be unsightly but also cause bigger problems.
 A warped window may be much more difficult to open and close, can let in drafts, and is more likely to have issues with rotting and pests.
 Unfortunately, if you have warped windows, there isn’t much you can do in terms of a quick fix.
 Replacing the problematic windows may be the only true fix for this type of problem.
-If warped wood frames is a consistent issue in your house, consider vinyl window frames that are less prone to this problem.
+If warped wood frames is a consistent issue in your house, consider composite window frames that are less prone to this problem.